Pete's Walks - Cadmore End, Horsleys Green, Twigside Bottom (page 2 of 4)

 If you are considering walking this route yourself, please see my disclaimer.
 You may also like to see these notes about the maps and GPX files.

 At the bottom of the valley I turned right onto a bridleway - this was the start of the first section of the route that was new to me.
 This ran very pleasantly through the wood along the valley bottom - some parts of the wood had been felled fairly recently, so it was brighter and less 'enclosed' than most woodland.
 The bridleway eventually left Dell's Wood and continued along a field boundary, still in the valley bottom, but after one or two hundred yards I turned left where a path crossed the bridleway.
 I was now back on a path I new, though I'd only walked this part of the path once before, in the opposite direction.
-The path led gently uphill across a field to reach Fillington Wood (I just caught a glimpse of a Muntjac's tail disappearing into the wood).
-After several hundred yards I went straight on where another path went right - this path was now more familiar to me, and at about the same point the wood became Thirds Wood.
+The path through the wood turned right after a while and after several hundred yards I went straight on where another path went right (there was no sign or white arrow that I could see at this junction, which was in a patch of Holly).
+At about the same point the wood became Thirds Wood.

 The bridleway through Dell's Wood after I turned right in a valley bottom (this was new to me)